 Susan Oliver joined the Department in 2010.
 Her research specialisms are late-eighteenth-century and Romantic period literature, transatlantic studies, periodical culture, and environmental writing.
 She also works on the more general literature and culture of the long nineteenth century.
 Her interests in art and music inform her work with students.

 The British Academy awarded Susan the Rose Mary Crawshay Prize (2007) for Scott, Byron and the Poetics of Cultural Encounter.
 She has published on British Romantic literature, American nineteenth-century writing, and is completing a monograph on transatlantic periodical culture.
 Outside of Essex, Susan serves on the Advisory Board of the North American Society for Studies in Romanticism (NASSR), the Executive Committee of the British Association for Romantic Studies (BARS) and the MLA Scottish Literature Group.
 She has been a Bibliographer for the MLA.
 Susan is a member of the editorial board of the Wenshan Review of Literature and Culture.

-Susan will be Robert L. McNeil Jr. Fellow for Research in Early American History at the Historical Society of Pennsylvaniaand Andrew W. Mellon Foundation Fellow at the Library Company of Philadelphia during 2014/15.
+Susan is Robert L. McNeil Jr. Fellow for Research in Early American History at the Historical Society of Pennsylvaniaand Andrew W. Mellon Foundation Fellow at the Library Company of Philadelphia during 2014/15.
 Last year she was Andrew W. Mellow Fellow at the Huntington Library.
 She has also held Fellowships at the University of Wyoming, the American Philosophical Society, the MLA and the Institute for Advanced Studies in the Humanities at Edinburgh University.
 She is Honorary Fellow in Literary Studies in the Department of English, University of Wyoming, and a Senior Member of Wolfson College, University of Cambridge.
 Susan is a Fellow of the Higher Education Academy.

 - Romantic period